tetsuo/tetsuo.github.io/articles/flixbox.md

 # Elm in TypeScript

-flixbox UI builds on concepts from [Elm](https://elm-lang.org/), a language specifically designed for building graphical user interfaces (GUIs). [elm-ts](https://github.com/gcanti/elm-ts), which is based on [RxJS](https://rxjs.dev/), offers a TypeScript adaptation using fp-ts.
+flixbox UI builds on concepts from [Elm](https://elm-lang.org/), a language specifically designed for building graphical user interfaces (GUIs). [elm-ts](https://github.com/gcanti/elm-ts), which leverages [RxJS](https://rxjs.dev/), provides a TypeScript adaptation using fp-ts.

-However, while elm-ts bears a surface-level resemblance to Elm, they operate quite differently under the hood.
-Additionally, Elm uses the Hindley-Milner type system, which [differs significantly](https://dev.to/lucamug/typescript-and-elm-3g38) from TypeScript's type system.
+While elm-ts bears a surface-level resemblance to Elm, they function quite differently under the hood.
+Additionally, Elm employs the Hindley-Milner type system, which [differs significantly](https://dev.to/lucamug/typescript-and-elm-3g38) from TypeScript's type system.

-The application state is managed through messages and an update function, similar to Redux but with a functional approach.
-This pattern simplifies state management, testing, and debugging.
+The application state in flixbox is managed through messages and an update function—similar to Redux but with a more functional approach.
+This pattern simplifies state management, making testing and debugging more straightforward.

-For those interested in diving deeper into FRP, here are some resources:
+For those interested in exploring FRP further, here are some resources:

 * [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming)
 * [Elm paper](https://elm-lang.org/assets/papers/concurrent-frp.pdf) by [Evan Czaplicki](https://github.com/evancz)
 * [Push-pull FRP](http://conal.net/papers/push-pull-frp/) in PureScript using [purescript-behaviors](https://github.com/paf31/purescript-behaviors)

-Elm shares similarities with [Redux](https://redux.js.org/understanding/history-and-design/prior-art).
-Messages in Elm correspond to Actions in Redux, and the Update function in Elm aligns with the Reducer function in Redux.
+Elm's design shares similarities with [Redux](https://redux.js.org/understanding/history-and-design/prior-art).
+Messages in Elm are comparable to actions in Redux, and Elm's update function aligns with Redux's Reducer function, both facilitating predictable state changes in applications.

 [`src/app/Msg.ts`](https://github.com/onur1/flixbox/tree/0.0.7/src/app/Msg.ts)